- Education and Science»

 Tofugu's Ultimate Guide to Hiragana

-Tofugu: The Ultimate Guide To Learning Hiragana is a good resource to help you remember the Hiragana shapes using pictures.
-They also have helpful videos and a page of their own resources for learning Japanese online.
+Tofugu: The Ultimate Guide To Learning Hiragana is a great resource to help you remember the Hiragana shapes using pictures.
+They also have tons of helpful videos and a page full of their own resources for learning Japanese online.

 Tofugu also has several other guides that are really helpful so it's worth taking a look at.
 No matter what your skill level they've got something for you.